verbb/many-to-many/README.md

 # Many to Many Field Type plugin for Craft 3

-Many to Many is a [Craft CMS](http://www.craftcms.com) plugin developed by [Page 8](http://page-8.com) and updated to support Craft 3 by [Oberon](https://www.oberon.nl).
+Many to Many is a [Craft CMS](http://www.craftcms.com) plugin developed by [Pageworks](https://www.page.works) and updated to support Craft 3 by [Oberon](https://www.oberon.nl).
 This plugin allows you to manage relationships in Craft from either of the entries that belong to the association.
 For example, if you have a recipe with many ingredients, and ingredients that belong to many recipes, you can manage the relationship from either the Recipe's entry or the Ingredient's entry.

 ## Requirements